matigastirami/agarralapala-bot/README.md

 # Copy the .env example file and replace with actual values
 cp .env.example .env

-# Create a venv
+# Create a venv and install dependencies
-python3 -m venv venv

-# Activate the venv (works in MacOS at least)
-source venv/bin/activate
+make setup

 # Start the telegram bot and agents schedulers
 make serve